zowe/docs-site/docs/user-guide/address-security-requirements.md

 Specific user IDs with sufficient permissions are required to run or access Zowe.<!-- Provide details about the task and the specific role to perform the task -->

+If you have successfully run the [`ZWESECUR`](/docs/user-guide/initialize-security-configuration.md#configuring-with-zwe-init-security-command) JCL (either separately or by running the [`zwe init security`](/docs/user-guide/initialize-security-configuration.md#configuring-with-zwesecur-jcl) command),you do not need to perform the steps described in this section, because the TSO commands to create the user IDs and groups are executed during the JCL sections of `ZWESECUR`.
+See details about `zwe init security` command [here](../appendix/zwe_server_command_reference/zwe/init/zwe-init-security.md).

 ### ZWESVUSR

 This is a started task ID for `ZWESLSTC`.
 The task starts a USS environment using `BPXBATSL` that executes the core Zowe Desktop (ZLUX) node.js server, the Java API Mediation Layer, and the Z Secure Services C component.
 To work with USS, the user ID `ZWESVUSR` must have a valid OMVS segment.

-If you have successfully run the `ZWESECUR` JCL (either separately or by running the [`zwe init security`](../appendix/zwe_server_command_reference/zwe/init/zwe-init-security.md) command), you do not need to perform the task.
-However, if you prefer to manually set permissions and configurations, you can refer to the following table to define the appropriate security permits.
+You can refer to the following table to preview the commands and verify the required security permissions.
+If you prefer to manually perform the task, you can refer to the following table to define the appropriate security permits by copying and pasting commands into a TSO command prompt for step by step manual execution.

-In Zowe V2, the configuration can be automatically finished by running the `zwe init security` command in the directory with Zowe installed.
-See details about this command [here](../appendix/zwe_server_command_reference/zwe/init/zwe-init-security.md).

 | Resource class    | Resource name                          | Type of access required | Reason      | Actions                                                                                                                                                                                                                       |
 |----------|-----------------------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|